StanleyWan/FCND-Estimation-CPP-v1/README.md

         new yaw state = old yaw state + Kalman gain * (measurement - predict measurement)

-The following is the formula to get the Kalman gain:
+The following is the formula in matrix form to get the Kalman gain:
 <p align="center">
 <img src="images/update1.png" width="800"/>
 </p>